 Palatal Expansion and Nasal Airflow

-Odontogenic sinusitis has some characteristic features that distinguish it from sinusitis caused by viral infections or allergies, though the symptoms overlap enough that clinical evaluation is necessary to sort them out.
+Odontogenic sinusitis has some features that set it apart from sinusitis caused by a virus or allergies.
+The symptoms overlap enough that a clinical exam is needed to sort them out, but a few clues can point in the dental direction:

-Dental pain or history: An upper molar or premolar that is tender, sensitive to biting pressure, or has a history of previous treatment (large fillings, root canals, previous infection) on the same side as the sinus symptoms raises the clinical suspicion for an odontogenic cause.
+- Dental pain or history — an upper molar or premolar that is tender, sensitive to biting, or has a history of large fillings, root canals, or past infection on the same side raises suspicion

-Foul odor: The bacterial species most commonly involved in odontogenic sinusitis include anaerobes (bacteria that thrive in low-oxygen environments) that produce distinctly foul-smelling metabolic products.
-A particularly bad odor associated with postnasal drip or sinus drainage can indicate a dental origin.
+- Foul odor — the anaerobic bacteria most often involved in odontogenic sinusitis produce distinctly foul-smelling waste products, so a particularly bad smell with postnasal drip or sinus drainage can suggest a dental origin

 What to Do If You Suspect a Connection